7 Most Difficult Languages to Learn in the World

 4. Russian

-Boasting a whopping 300 million speakers, Russian is one of the more popular languages globally.
+Boasting a whopping 300 million speakers, Russian is one of the most popular languages globally.

 most difficult languages to learn

-While Russian is not that hard for some speakers in Eastern Europe, it appears challenging for English speakers.
-It’s beautiful and valuable when you travel to that side of the world.
+While Russian is not that hard for some Eastern European speakers, it appears challenging for English speakers.
+Traveling to that side of the world is beautiful and valuable.

 The alphabet looks complicated, and the pronunciation seems impossible in sounding.
-It doesn’t use the Latin alphabet, but the Russian alphabet in its Cyrillic script form.
+It doesn’t use Latin but the Russian alphabet in its Cyrillic script form.

-There are several unique letters like Ю, Я, Ж, Д, Ф, Г, Щ, Э, Б, Й that look difficult for native English speakers.
+Several unique letters like Ю, Я, Ж, Д, Ф, Г, Щ, Э, Б, and Й look difficult for native English speakers.
 However, the language is phonetic as well.
 With the right mindset, you can learn Russian and speak it just as other native speakers do.

-However, as long as you are motivated enough, it isn’t that challenging to study either.
+However, as long as you are motivated enough, studying isn’t that challenging either.

 Despite its complexity, Learning the Russian language might be worth the extra effort to acquire.